lnsongxf/multifactor_model/README.md

 ### Due to company's policy, I cannot post classes like MarginRatio.py, AssetRealLot.py, MinutePrice.py, PortfolioReturn.py, which relate how the company would execute the portofolio in reality.
 I also cannot disclose the factor and asset data because they are company's properties, which are not meant to be public.
 I can only post some sample outputs to show what the code can do.

-## Therefoe, the whole codes are only for domenstration and reference purpose.
+## Therefore, the whole codes are only for domenstration and reference purpose.
 In reality, many active analysis and modifications need to be done to make the model profitable.